jerewy/datathon_nexus_crew/README.md

-# Smart Inventory Advisor for Retail Sales (Invense)

-This repository contains a machine learning project that analyzes retail sales data to provide actionable inventory management recommendations.
-The primary goal is to help a store owner identify which products to restock and how many units to order, based on a data-driven sales forecast.

-This project was developed for the **Datathon Nexus Crew**.
+# nvense: A Random Forest Regressor Model for Dynamic Demand Forecasting in Retail

+Accurate demand forecasting is a critical challenge in the retail sector, where inefficiencies in inventory management can lead to significant financial losses from overstocking or lost sales due to stockouts.
+This project proposes Invense, a predictive model based on a Random Forest Regressor, to forecast unit sales with high fidelity.
+By integrating a wide array of features—including pricing, promotional activities, and seasonality—the model captures the complex, non-linear patterns inherent in consumer purchasing behavior.
+The primary contribution of this work is an end-to-end pipeline that not only predicts future sales but also operationalizes these forecasts into a "Store Owner's Action Plan," a data-driven tool that recommends precise reorder quantities to optimize stock levels.
+This framework provides a practical, scalable solution for enhancing operational efficiency in retail environments.

 ## Project Overview